contributed by Nigel Coutts

 5. Some projects are just not possible

 It can be hard to say no to a project but some are just not feasible.
-A classic example is the student who wants to design a better tennis racquet by selecting the right mix of shape and materials.
-The problem is that the modern tennis racquet uses high tech composites and even with million dollar R&D budgets the differences between one design and the next is hard to prove.
+A classic example is a student who wants to design a better tennis racquet by selecting the right mix of shapes and materials.
+The problem is that the modern tennis racquet uses high tech composites and even with million-dollar R&D budgets the differences between one design and the next is hard to prove.

 6. Time & Scale

 Some projects will clearly take longer than you have available, others are simply too large in scale or will rely on the involvement of too many people.
 Setting manageable goals and working to an achievable timeframe is important.
 At the same time, you need to ensure that the concerns over time constraints are genuine.

 Creating a detailed timeline with estimates of how long each phase will take is beneficial on many levels at this stage.
 For the students, the conversations around how long the project will take can include some rewarding reflection on how they approach tasks and can assist in their development of an understanding of their learning style.

 Some students need time to talk about their project and unpack ideas socially, others need quiet time to think through the steps, some just dive in and fix mistakes and redirect their plans as they go.
 (See Learning Lessons From Albert Einstein for more ideas here.)

 7. Too many changes

 One of the challenges for some students has been the ever-changing project.
 They select one topic, discover they don’t like it, or encounter a problem they can’t easily solve and change to another topic.
 A week later and the process repeats.
 Setting a definite deadline after which there can be no changes is important.
 In the end, the students work out that they have to make their ideas work.